 What is Section 80GG as per Income Tax Act?

-80GG is a section in the Income Tax Act of India, under which a person, either individual or HUF can claim a deduction on the rent that is paid towards a furnished or unfurnished house.
+80GG is a section in the Income Tax Act of India, under which an individual can claim a deduction on the rent that is paid towards a furnished or unfurnished house.
 The house must be in use for their residential accommodation.

 By deductions, here we mean the amount you can deduct from your gross income of the year to derive at the net taxable income on which the income tax would be charged.